redhat-cop/automate_fedora_desktop/README.md

 3. re-configure the user with `ansible-playbook --inventory /var/tmp/fedansy/inventory.myown.d redhat_cop.fedora_desktop.user_configure --limit $(hostname) --connection local`.

+4. or call a single role with something like `./scripts/90_call_role.sh system_software`.

 And with sufficient Ansible knowledge, you can do all this and much more, even remotely and on multiple desktops at once.
 Learn Ansible and try it!